Ethiopia profile - Media

 Although the state controls most broadcasting outlets, including the sole national TV network, there is a handful of private radio stations.

-The number of privately-owned newspapers has grown; some are available online.
 Press circulation is largely confined to the literate urban elite.

 - Addis Zemen - state-owned daily

 - The Reporter - private, English-language web pages